-Cathy Yeung is the Corporate Department Chair of Latham & Watkins’ Hong Kong office and Chair of the firm’s Greater China Practice.
+Cathy Yeung is Global Vice Chair of Latham & Watkins' Capital Markets Practice and Chair of the firm’s Greater China Practice.

 - Mergers and acquisitions

 Ms. Yeung has represented a number of leading investment banks and Chinese companies in various PRC-related corporate finance transactions in China and Hong Kong, and has extensive experience in foreign direct investment, corporate restructuring, and property development in the PRC.